emk/resource_monitor/README.md

 # `resource_monitor`: Check resources available to the current process

-Right now, we only support checking the available RAM on a Linux system using cgroups.
+Right now, we only support checking the available RAM on a Linux system using cgroups, and we require your Rust code to use jemalloc.
 This should work inside a Docker container, or outside of a container on at least Ubuntu 16.04.

 ```rust
 let res = resource_monitor::Resource::Memory;